sethukrishna/hashbyghost/README.md

-# CS410-HW4
+# SimpleHash
 Hash Function Implementation with Python
 ----------------------------------------
-You are required to implement in Python a very simple hash function (that is meant more for play than for any serious production work).
-Write a function that creates a 32-bit hash of a file (you can represent 32-bits in hexadecimal and use it as the output for simplicity) through the following steps:
+This is a very simple hash function meant more for play than actual production work.
+This function creates a 32-bit hexidecimal hash dump of a file through the following steps:

  - Initialize the hash to all zeros.
  - Scan the file one byte at a time.